 B. Bell Ringer:

 1. TSW be able to answer the question below based on the previous lesson’s clear target in order to provide Closure for the previous day’s lesson:

 a.
-Previous Day’s Lesson’s Closure Question(s): What is a Republic?
-What is the legacy of the 12 Tables?
+Previous Day’s Lesson’s Closure Question(s): What were the 12 Tables?
+How did they come to exist?
+Why were they significant?